-As mentioned below the Silent Mode switch, this will not silence alarms or timers if the watch is charging.
+As mentioned below, this will not silence alarms or timers if the watch is charging.

 Would you like to make the watch even less distracting when you are in a quiet or dark environment like a movie theater?
 Learn how to turn on theater mode on the Apple Watch and silence sounds and stop the screen from lighting up.